 Because those more susceptible to COVID-19 are essentially those who are immune compromised in various ways, the real defense against COVID-19 is optimizing your immune system.
 Thus the above five healthy habits for health and immunity are essential.
 Others factors to consider:

 • Vitamin D. Having optimized Vitamin D levels is important as this vitamin is an immune system regulator.
 Studies have shown that people with especially low D are more vulnerable to COVID-19.

 • Zinc is vital for healthy immune function.
 Many Americans have sub-optimal zinc levels, particularly the elderly, which compromises the immune system.
 High concentrations of zinc inside cells inhibit the replication of RNA viruses such as COVID-19.

 • Curcumin inhibits COVID-19 main protease, a potential drug target.
 Curcumin also has an inhibitory effect on virus-induced cytokine storms, which occur as a result of an overproduction of immune cells and pro-inflammatory cytokines, and modulates immune responses, meaning it can both upregulate and downregulate immune responses as needed.
 According to a scientific review, curcumin can be used as a therapeutic agent against pneumonia, acute lung injury and acute respiratory distress syndrome resulting from coronavirus infection.
 Curcumin also has direct antiviral activity against many viruses, including SARS-CoV (the coronavirus responsible for SARS).Dr.
-Mercola article
+Mercola COVID Strategies

 • Exercise improves immune system function, energy metabolism, oxidative stress, inflammation, tissue repair and growth factor response.